 also gave them a blueprint of what they needed to do to defeat the

 Dorians - they had to band together.
 This probably was not intentional

 by the storytellers, but it was effective just the same.

 storytellers, the people now had a common language.
 They had a common

 history.
 They had a common religion.
 They thought of themselves as one

 people.
 They though of the Dorians as intruders.
-And they knew if they
+They knew from the